 Ultimate Girl’s Guide to Croatia Travel

-Did you know that there are thousands of islands off Croatia’s coastline?
+Did you know there are thousands of islands off of Croatia’s coastline?
 Yes ~ thousands.
-When we stayed on Hvar Island, the ultimate adult playground ~ & an absolute PERFECT destination for a girl’s getaway, we got to explore some of the 20+ surrounding islands, including one that opens only after midnight, for late-night beach dance parties.
+When we stayed on Hvar Island, the ultimate adult playground ~ & an a PERFECT spot for a girl’s getaway, we got to explore some of the 20+ surrounding islands, including one that opens only at midnight, for late-night dance parties.
 It’s like a real-life “Fantasy Island.”
-Just think how many hidden gems are out there, waiting to be discovered in Croatia…

 Map of Croatia Highlights